Industrial Animal Operations Health Water Risk

 Buildings, streets, yards and parking lots take the place of bare ground, forests and wetlands.
 Lake Erie is 80% developed with farms, urban, etc. with the greatest loss of wetlands.
 As in the 50-s and 60's, the Western Lake Erie waters having growing quantities of algae because of too much phosphorous that dies and creates a dead zone -water without oxygen in the central basin of Lake Erie.

-of Lake Erie, St. Clair & Detroit
+Daily Modis Aerial Views of Lake Erie, Lake St. Clair & Detroit

 Great Lakes....Healthy Lakes Healthy Lives